 Lobby Gallery Visit Us

-“Elaine Cameron-Weir” is curated by Natalie Bell, Assistant Curator.
+“Elaine Cameron-Weir: viscera has questions about itself” is curated by Natalie Bell, Assistant Curator.

 Elaine Cameron-Weir was born in 1985 in Red Deer, Alberta, Canada, and lives and works in New York.
 She has had solo exhibitions at Andrea Rosen Gallery 2, New York (2016); VENUS, Los Angeles (2016); Ramiken Crucible, New York (2014); and Galerie Rodolphe Janssen, Brussels (2014).
 Cameron-Weir has also been included in group exhibitions at La Biennale de Montréal (2016–17); FUTURA, Prague (2016); GAMeC, Bergamo, Italy (2014–15); and the Philadelphia Museum of Art (2014).
 Cameron-Weir earned a BFA from the Alberta College of Art and Design and an MFA from New York University.